thomasorb/ovids3d/docs/README.md

-Once the data is obtained a simple script like this one can be run to explore the data and create a first vizualisation.
+Once the data is obtained a simple script like this one can be run to explore the data and create a first vizualisation. **The following is not intended to run with Jupyter.
+It must be saved in a separate file (e.g. `run.py`) and run with `python run.py`.**

-To navigate through the displayed object you may use the following keys of the keyboard:

-* 'W': front
-* 'S': back
-* 'A': left
-* 'D': right
-* 'Q': roll on left
-* 'E': roll on right
-* 'R': up
-* 'F': down

-You have to use the mouse to change the viewer direction: left-cliking on any part of the display with move the view in this direction.

-You can also change the field of view with the mouse wheel.

 ```python
 from ovids3d.engine import World